Advocacy is the practice of arguing or agitating for an outcome – usually on behalf of someone else.

 - The environment

 The Salvation Army advocates with government, community leaders and the wider community regarding the issues faced by Australians experiencing disadvantage.
-You can find out more about our current campaigns on this page.
+You can find out more about our current campaigns below.